-Chaenomeles lagenaria (Common Quince) is a deciduous shrub that belongs to the Rosaceae family.
-It is native to China, Japan, and Korea, but has been widely cultivated in other parts of the world, including Europe and North America.
+Chaenomeles lagenaria (Common Quince) is a species of flowering plant in the Rosaceae family.
+It is native to East Asia, including China, Japan, and Korea, but has been widely cultivated in other parts of the world, including Europe and North America.

 Appearance: The Common Quince Tree is a deciduous shrub or small tree that can reach a height of 2 to 3 meters (6 to 10 feet).
 It has a spreading, thorny habit with dense branches.
 The leaves are oval-shaped, serrated, and glossy dark green in color.

 Flowers: In early spring, the Common Quince Tree produces beautiful, showy flowers.
 The flowers are usually solitary or clustered, and they can range in color from pale pink to deep red.
 They have five petals and a prominent cluster of stamens in the center.